 - Failed to comply with any conditions imposed under the Immigration Acts

 - Been detected working in the UK without permission

 It is essential for all applicants to check not only the Rehabilitation of Offenders Act 1974 for spent convictions but also the Citizenship Guidance (Guidance & Booklet AN).
-The laws in this area is always changing so please make sure you seek the accurate advice from a regulated immigration lawyer.
-If you are looking for advice or representation on British Citizenship applications, please get in touch with one of the team and arrange a consultation today.
+The law in this area is always changing so please make sure you seek the accurate advice from a regulated immigration lawyer.
+If you are looking for advice or representation on British Citizenship applications, please get in touch with us and arrange a consultation today.

 **Disclaimer: the laws and guidance are subject to change.
-Please refer to up to date laws when making an application, or contact QC Immigration for assistance on this matter.
+Please refer to up to date law when making an application, or contact QC Immigration for assistance on this matter.

 Form AN: Naturalisation as British Citizen